alecesar27/api/README.md

-In this project, I created APIs with some endpoints using the FastAPI framework integrated with PostgreSQL and then deployed them to AWS using Kubernates.
+In this project, I created APIs with some endpoints using the FastAPI framework integrated with PostgreSQL, I use Docker, unit tests, good practices.
+Then deployed them to AWS using Kubernates.